madeline-scyphers/Procyon-Wiki/docs/Factions/Dyrinek Gang.md

   - "[[Rin|Rin]]"
   - "[[Procyon/Rin/Warren|Warren]]"
 tier: "1"
-nature: Mostly young disenfranchised xenos who have turned to crime and found strength and solidarity with each other.
+nature: Mostly young disenfranchised xenos and punks who have turned to crime and found strength and solidarity with each other.
 allies:
 friendly:
   - "[[Factions/Cobalt Syndicate|Factions/Cobalt Syndicate]]"